PACKAGE 1: Single Vision Astigmatism Correction

-This package is designed for those patients who have a small amount of astigmatism that is correctable with the laser and does not require an astigmatism correcting lens implant.
-It includes topographical mapping and a complete CT scan of the eye.
-In addition, patients will receive corneal astigmatism correction with the LenSx femtosecond laser and will also experience Laser Assisted Cataract Surgery.
-An advanced technology aspheric lens implant that filters both UV and high-energy blue light, both known to contribute to age-related macular degeneration, will be utilized.
+This package is designed for those patients who desire to have good distance vision after cataract surgery and have some degree of astigmatism.
+In addition to Laser Assisted Cataract surgery, patients will also receive either corneal astigmatism correction with the LenSx Femtosecond laser or an astigmatism correcting intraocular lens implant (or a combination of the two depending on the degree of astigmatism).
+This package includes extensive corneal topographical mapping and a complete CT scan of the eye prior to surgery.
+In addition, at that time of surgery patients will also receive an advanced technology aspheric lens implant that filters both UV and high-energy blue light, both known to contribute to age-related macular degeneration.
+Although patients with this package will

 Limbal Relaxing Incisions